 We're excited to announce that we'll be continuing the Honey Bee Programme in 2019 in partnership with Whole Kids Foundation!
 We've also created a brand new animation to show you how it works.

 Honey Bee Programme

 Based on the successful grant programme in the US, The Honey Bee programme is designed to raise awareness of the vital importance of honey bees in food production and to introduce teachers to the wonders of keeping bees at school.

 Due to popular demand, we are now offering the programme to more schools and we have added in an additional element to previous years.
 The programme involves four avenues of exploration for schools that are considering introducing honey bees as a fascinating and uniquely different learning resource:

 - Visit from a bee-keeper with observation hives.

-In June, six schools had the opportunity to host a visit from an experienced bee-keeper from London Beekeepers Association.
-These sessions were for up to 30 children and included topics such as: honey bees and other bees, anatomy, the nest and life cycle; bees, the importance of bees in food production; products from the hive; honey, wax and propolis.
+In June, six schools will have the opportunity to host a visit from an experienced bee-keeper from London Beekeepers Association.
+We're offering four sessions are for up to 30 children and included topics such as: honey bees and other bees, anatomy, the nest and life cycle; bees, the importance of bees in food production; products from the hive; honey, wax and propolis.

 - Taster session for teachers.

-Inspired by the visit from a beekeeper, teachers attended a taster session in September delivered by London Beekeepers Association to carefully consider the big step of introducing bees into a school environment.
-Teachers were then signposted to the bee-keeping training required to keep a colony at school and understood how the school site needs to be prepared to accommodate a colony.
-The session included information about planting for forage, colony management throughout the year (including school holidays) and the budget required for both set-up and operating costs.
+Inspired by the visit from a beekeeper, teachers can then attend a taster session in September delivered by London Beekeepers Association to carefully consider the big step of introducing bees into a school environment.
+Teachers will be signposted to the bee-keeping training required to keep a colony at school and understand how the school site needs to be prepared to accommodate a colony.
+The session will include information about planting for forage, colony management throughout the year (including school holidays) and the budget required for both set-up and operating costs.

 - Apply for a honey bee grant.

 Schools that fulfil the criteria below can apply for funding for equipment to set up a project at school.
 Grants of up to £1,500 will be available from a funding pot of £9,000.
 Schools will only be able to apply if they have:

 - commissioned a risk assessment/feasibility study